 And those words of wisdom apply to the frequency of use as well as the concentration of niacinamide in the serum or moisturizer you’re using.
 Victoria and Gloria recommend “checking out the ingredient lists of the product in your routine to make sure you’re not overdoing this active ingredient—2% to 5% is the sweet spot.
 Try not to exceed 10%.”

-How to work hyaluronic acid and niacinamide into your line-up
+How to add hyaluronic acid and niacinamide to your skincare routine